 The first measurement was the location of the center of each steady rest.
 A laser detector was mounted on a short piece of stock, which was locked in each steady rest for measurement.
 A center of circle straightness program was used to measure and adjust the position of each steady rest.
 These were adjusted “live” so that each steady rest held the stock in line with the spindle rotation.

 Once completed, pk-pk deviation in the vertical plane was 0.0095”, in the horizontal plane it was 0.020”, well within the customer’s desired specifications.

 The next step was measuring the straightness of travel of the pusher arm relative to the rotational center of the lathe.
 This was accomplished by grasping a similar piece of stock with the jaws of the pusher, then using the same program to measure and adjust its true position at 4 locations along its travel.

 The final adjustment involved adjusting the V-rolls to support the tube stock in line with the center of rotation.
 This adjustment was actually done without the laser.
-A full length piece of stock was secured in the collet with the other end supported by the pusher.
-Each V-roll in turn was adjusted with shims so that it supported the stock precisely on the center-line.
+A full-length piece of stock was secured in the collet with the other end supported by the pusher.
+Each V-roll in turn was adjusted with shims so that it supported the stock precisely on the centerline.
 The customer tells us that the machine now runs smoother than it ever has.

-The measurement and alignment of this machine section was never performed by the customer or any service contractor in that they had no way to make the measurements.
+The measurement and alignment of this machine section were never performed by the customer or any service contractor in that they had no way to make the measurements.
 The power and flexibility of the Easy-Laser E940 system made this a straightforward job that was completed in 1 day.